David-Barnes-Data-Imaginations/Persona-Forge-Psychology/README.md

 ## Tech Stuff (For Techie's or Clinicans / Non-Techie's curious about the hardware implementation options)

 👋 For Curious Learners: Building Agentic Systems - From Budget to Specialized

 Whether you're building your 'Home Assistant', fitting out patient rooms, or planning a smart workspace, it's now easier than ever to explore AI agentic systems — even on a tight budget.
 This guide demystifies what's possible at each stage of development, from entry-level hardware to specialist setups.
 It's not just for devs — it's for dreamers, clinicians, designers, changers and doers.

-Learning should be both inclusive and imaginative, that’s why this section is included — to help others see the possibilities and inspire their own solutions for helping others.
+Learning should be both inclusive and imaginative, that’s why this section is included — to help others see the possibilities and inspire their own solutions to bring about _positive change_.

 > "The future is already here — it's just not evenly distributed." — William Gibson